saif-byte/DataSciencePortfolio/README.md

 _Tools used : Numpy, Pandas, Scikit learn , Flask , Seaborn, Matplotlib_

+[Classifaction of clothes and accessory images](https://github.com/saif-byte/DataSciencePortfolio/blob/main/fashion_classification.ipynb): A model to predict the fashiion images and classify it into one of the 10 categories.
+The model can be used to classify the images that are being posted on an ecommerce platform.

+_Tools used : Numpy, Pandas, Tensorflow , Keras , Seaborn, Matplotlib_

 [Predicting total orders on a given day](https://github.com/saif-byte/DataSciencePortfolio/blob/main/Total%20Order%20predictor/Predicting_total_orders_on_a_given_day.ipynb) : A model to predict total number of orders that can be treated in a day.
 This model can be used to evaluate performance of employees by predicting number of orders that can be delievered.

 _Tools used : Numpy, Pandas, Scikit learn , Seaborn, Matplotlib_